Arrin-KN1E/SDR-Band-Plans/README.md

 ## Latest Updates

-Addition of sources below the allocations in the XML file's comments (about every 25 lines).
+Addition of sources below the allocations in the SDR# XML file's comments (about every 25 lines).

-Starlink Downlink and Uplink frequencies
+Starlink and TDRS Downlink and Uplink frequencies

 ## Conclusion